act-rules/act-rules.github.io/_rules/first-focusable-elements-are-links-to-content-e53727.md

 - when activated, moves focus to a [section of content][] within the same [document][]; and
 - has an [accessible name][] that communicates that it links to that specific [section of content][].

-**Note**: There is no requirement on how many [focusable][] elements are part of that [initial segment][], nor any requirement to provide a way to determine (programmatically or not) where that [initial segment][] stops.
+**Note:** There is no requirement on how many [focusable][] elements are part of that [initial segment][], nor any requirement to provide a way to determine (programmatically or not) where that [initial segment][] stops.
 Technique [G124: Adding links at the top of the page to each area of the content](https://www.w3.org/WAI/WCAG21/Techniques/general/G124), and this rule, only require that such a set exists.

 **Note for reviewers**: An attempt to clarify what this initial segment has to be is done in the second expectation: it must contain exactly one link for each section of content in the page.
 I am still not very happy with the formulation, nor with the order of these two expectations.
 Any suggestions to improve that are welcome…